OliverHKU/rdt3.0plus/README.md

 <br>Please refer to the two example test programs for detailed usages.
 <b>Handshake: </b> The suggested handshake method involves three function calls on both the server and the client's sides.
 Client/sender calls rdt_send() twice to send file size and name to the receiver, and the server/receiver, upon receive correct information from the sender, calls rdt_send() to indicate start of file transfer.
 <b>Parameters:</b>
-There are 3 parameters you can set before compilation:
+There are 3 parameters you can set before compilation:<br>
     - PAYLOAD: maximum size of message in a data packet
     - TIMEOUT: timeout length
     - W: window size.
 Default is 5.

 <b>- How to compile?</b><br>
 simply use the "make" command.